RickaPrincy/rcli/README.md

-# RCli :wrench:
+# rcli :wrench:

-RCli is a powerful C++ library that simplifies the creation of CLI applications.
+rcli is a powerful C++ library that simplifies the creation of CLI applications.
 It provides convenient user `input functions` and efficiently manages command-line `options` and `subcommands`.

-With RCli, you can effortlessly handle user interactions, process input, and implement features like help commands (your_cli -h).
+With rcli, you can effortlessly handle user interactions, process input, and implement features like help commands (your_cli -h).

-For the color, RCli use [TColor](http://github.com/RickaPrincy/TColor)
+For the color, rcli use [TColor](http://github.com/RickaPrincy/TColor)

 # BUILD :hammer: